 Do not assign the address of an object to any entity which persists after the object has ceased to exist.
 This is done in order to avoid the possibility of a dangling reference.
 Once the object ceases to exist, then so will the stored address of the object preventing accidental dangling references.

-Pointers should be assigned the null-pointer value before executing a return for any block-local addresses that have been stored in longer-lived storage.
+Long lived pointers that contain block-local addresses should be assigned the null pointer value before executing a return from the block.

 C.35 Subprogram Signature Mismatch [OTR]